metaleap/vscode-appz/libs/go/readme.md

 ```go
 type TextEditorDecorationTypeBag struct {

 	// Internal representation of the handle.
 	Key func() string `json:"-"`
 }
 ```

-TextEditorDecorationTypeBag is a snapshot of `TextEditorDecorationType` state at the counterparty.
+TextEditorDecorationTypeBag is a snapshot of `TextEditorDecorationType` state at the VSC counterparty.
 It is obtained whenever `TextEditorDecorationType` creations and method calls (incl. the dedicated `Get`) resolve or its event subscribers are invoked, and therefore (to help always retain a factual view of the real full-picture) should not be constructed manually.
 All read-only properties are exposed as function-valued fields.

 #### type ThemableDecorationAttachmentRenderOptions